-Chuck Yeager’s popularity skyrocketed following the publication of Tom Wolfe’s book, The Right Stuff in 1979, and the release of The Ladd Company’s movie which was based on it.
+Chuck Yeager’s popularity skyrocketed following the publication of Tom Wolfe’s book, The Right Stuff, in 1979, and the release of The Ladd Company’s movie which was based on it.
 (Yeager had a “cameo” appearance in the film.)
 He became a spokesperson for AC Delco and the Northrop Corporation’s F-20 Tigershark lightweight fighter prototype.
 In 1986 and 1988, he drove the pace car at the Indianapolis 500.
-Yeager co-wrote an autobiography, Yeager, with Leo Janos, published in 1985, and followed in 1988 with Press On!, co-authored by Charlres Leerhsen.
+Yeager co-wrote an autobiography, Yeager, with Leo Janos, published in 1985, and followed in 1988 with Press On!, co-authored by Charles Leerhsen.

 In 1986, President Ronald Reagan appointed General Yeager to the Rogers Commission investigating the Challenger Disaster.

 Glennis Yeager passed away 22 December 1990 at Travis Air Force Base, Sacramento, California.